The advantages of using reactive inks in digital textile printing

 Unrivaled quality and color density with digital inks

-The type of ink you use has a large influence on the quality of your prints.
+The type of ink you use impacts the quality of your prints.
 Therefore, we believe that you should only use the best inks available for your printing technique.
 Because of the large variety of inks available, it can be difficult to choose which one best fits your production process.

-At SPGPrints we produce all types of inks for both conventional as well as digital textile printing.
-Our digital inks offer digital textile printers unrivaled quality and color density and reduce the chance of nozzle blockages or print head failures.
+At SPGPrints we produce all types of inks for digital textile printing.
+Our digital inks offer digital textile printers unrivaled quality,color density and ensure reliable performance.

 Curious what digital textile printing and digital inks, in particular, can do for the quality of your prints?
 All different types of ink are highlighted in our free Ink Selection Guide.
 Learn how you can choose the perfect ink for your printing process and discover how the pricing of inks is determined.
 Download it here: